How To Be An Environmentally Friendly Dog Owner

 Whilst I’m not suggesting we all go out and change everything we own, or do, for our dogs.
 How about starting small with one change to biodegradable poop bags, or emailing your dog food manufacturer to ask when they will be changing their packaging to recyclable packaging.

-Shopping local with small businesses is another great change to make, not only supporting small businesses but helping the environment too (not being shipped half way round the world).
+Shopping local with small businesses is another great change to make, not only supporting small businesses but helping the environment too (not being shipped halfway around the world).
 Many small businesses are already creating products that are organic, 100% natural and packaged in recyclable/biodegradable packaging.

 One small change, may not seem like a lot to you, but if 9 million dog owners did something, then the impact would be huge.
 If we all do nothing, then nothing changes!